Skip to contents

 result_rast <- patchwise::convert_solution(solution = solution_rast, patch_df = patches_df_rast, spatial_grid = pacific_hs_planning_grid)

 Prioritization solution for the Pacific High Seas area, with whole seamounts included.
-Black outlines are seamounts.
+Brown outlines are seamounts.

 Prioritization solution for the Pacific High Seas area, with whole seamounts included.
-Black outlines are seamounts.
+Brown outlines are seamounts.